Advanced AI Cleanup is live. Better color, cleaner results.

 How to Remove Handwriting Without Turning an Image Black and White

 Many handwriting removers flatten the page into a black-and-white result.
-If you want to clean handwritten marks while keeping the original page color, highlights, table fills, and printed visual hierarchy, use the /upload page on RemoveHandwriting.com and turn on advanced mode.
+If you want to clean handwritten marks while keeping the original page color, highlights, table fills, and printed visual hierarchy, use the /upload page on RemoveHandwriting.com and turn on high-fidelity cleanup.

-On our /upload workflow, advanced mode is our signature preserve color path.
+On our /upload workflow, high-fidelity cleanup is our signature preserve color path.
 It is built for people who need to remove handwriting from worksheets, notes, exam papers, and scanned documents without making the whole page look like a plain monochrome photocopy.

 Preserve color instead of forcing monochrome